cloudsolver/aws-saa/atoms/CloudFront.md

 ## Summary
 CloudFront is a Content Distribution Network (CDN) Service offered by AWS. #AWSService
 ## CloudFront Details
 As soon as the first byte arrives from the origin, CloudFront begins to forward the object to the user.
 CloudFront also adds the object to the cache for the next time someone requests it.
 While this service is useful for content distribution however for UDP, and non-HTTP acceleration such IoT this won't work.
-Instead, we must use [Global_Accelerator](Global_Accelerator.md) if business has more advanced use-cases such as requiring whitelisting IP addresses.
+Instead, we must use [Global Accelerator](Global%20Accelerator.md) if business has more advanced use-cases such as requiring whitelisting IP addresses, reduced latency and performance.

 ![Architecture|384](https://docs.aws.amazon.com/images/AmazonCloudFront/latest/DeveloperGuide/images/how-you-configure-cf.png)
 Fig. Conceptual Architecture